infomofo/angular-md-pull-to-refresh/README.md

 How do I affect the appearance
 ==============================

 Currently the directive injects an md-progress-bar with the md-accent color.
+You can style the css of the progress-bar or the animation around by modifying the following classes, which default to:

+        .im-pull-to-refresh-progress-bar {
+            max-height: 5px;
+            opacity: 1;
+        }

+        .im-pull-to-refresh-progress-bar.ng-hide-add.ng-hide-add-active,
+        .im-pull-to-refresh-progress-bar.ng-hide-remove.ng-hide-remove-active {
+            -webkit-transition: all linear 0.25s;
+            transition: all linear 0.25s;
+        }

+        .im-pull-to-refresh-progress-bar.ng-hide {
+            max-height: 0;
+            opacity: 0;
+        }